 Staying concise is particularly important when cold pitching.
 An email that you send, for example, should only contain a few lines maximum.
 The message should quickly introduce you, highlight your key attributes and qualifications, and then provide a link to your portfolio the recipient can use to learn more about you.

 When pitching yourself in person you’ll have a bit more time to work with.
-However, you should still go and with a game plan and have a strong understanding of what information you need to convey.
+However, you should still have a game plan and have a strong understanding of what information you need to convey.

 Some freelancers tend to feel nervous during in-person pitches and begin to tell their entire story right from the beginning.
 Not only does this serve to be a waste of time in many circumstances, but you will likely quickly lose the interest of the other party before you get to the most important information.